 As is the case with WHO segments, you can also choose multiple events at which to surface a WHERE interaction.
 Once the WHO criteria is met, the customer will receive the interaction the next time they hit any of the applicable WHERE events.

-HOW OFTEN Interactions
+HOW OFTEN and WHEN Targeting

 Looking for More Assistance?